Sebastianhju/Runeterra-5e/2.0/Runes.md

 **Charges**: This rune has three charges, you regain all charges at the end of a long rest.

-Whenever you have temporary hit points you can spend a charge to deal 1d6 additional damage plus 1d6 for every tenth temporary hit points you currently have.
+Once per turn when you have temporary hit points you can spend a charge to deal 1d6 additional damage plus 1d6 for every tenth temporary hit points you currently have.

 ---